Print this Page

 Annual internal evaluation

 Schools generally undertake internal self-reviews of Catholic Character in a 3-year cycle that is part of their normal review process.
-The national Catholic Special Character Evaluation and Development document (see the NZCEO) guides Boards in conducting this process.
+The national Catholic Special Character Evaluation and Development document (see the NZCEO website) guides Boards in conducting this process.
 Help and guidance is also available from the Diocesan Catholic Education Offices.

 Internal evaluation also results from the obligation of the Proprietor’s appointees on the Board to present the Proprietor with an annual report on special character matters (see Resources section below.)
 Ideally, this involves the other members of the Board to some extent, since the Board has a collective responsibility to maintain the school’s special character.